 It's Effective and It Saves Time

 Forrester Research ('10 Reasons You Should Care About Video') found that employees are 75% more likely to watch video than read documents, emails or articles.
 Interactive videos are a proven tool for increasing productivity and retaining training materials for employees.
-Employee video training can be effectively used for on-boarding, employee development, introducing changes to procedures and training with new systems.
+Employee video training can be effectively used for on-boarding, employee development, introducing changes to procedures and training with new systems to overall improve the restaurant experience.
 Interactive visual learning is a proven method of increasing learning retention over printed materials alone.
 The human brain absorbs 50% more information through moving pictures and sound than the next best medium.
 There can be no doubt as the efficacy of video training whatever the circumstances of your organization.

 "By using employee training videos, you enable your workers to master skills faster by learning right where they perform their jobs." - Bob Paulsen, CEO & Co-Founder of PlayerLync

-Employee video training also saves time because each employee works at their own pace, not the pace of the group.
+Employee video training also saves time because each employee works at their own pace, not the pace of the group which helps increase restaurant efficiency.
 There's also no travel time involved or time to kill waiting for the scheduled class to begin or for group breaks.
 Video training also cuts out time otherwise spent on administrative tasks such as collating printed training materials, updating materials, taking attendance, class discussions or unexpected interruptions such as room changes and communicating to the group between sessions about such changes.